Eugene McCarthy: Kennedy enters the race

-Politics after the Senate
+Post-Senate career

 1972 presidential campaign

-McCarthy returned to politics as a candidate for the Democratic Presidential nomination in 1972, but he fared poorly in New Hampshire and Wisconsin and soon dropped out.
+McCarthy returned to politics as a candidate for the Democratic presidential nomination in 1972, but he fared poorly in New Hampshire and Wisconsin and soon dropped out.

 Illinois was the only primary in which McCarthy actively participated.
 He got 38% of the vote to the then leading contender Edmund Muskie's 59%, but the media ignored McCarthy's Illinois campaign.

 1976 presidential campaign

 After his 1972 campaign, McCarthy left the Democratic Party, and ran as an Independent candidate for president in 1976.
 During that campaign, he took a libertarian stance on civil liberties, promised to create full employment by shortening the work week, came out in favor of nuclear disarmament, attacked the Internal Revenue Service, and said whom he would nominate to various Cabinet posts if elected.
 Mainly, however, he battled ballot access laws he deemed too restrictive and encouraged voters to reject the two-party system.